 - a.
 All personally-owned telecommunication devices must be registered with the school principal prior to use. - b.
 Internet access is filtered by the School on personal telecommunication devices in the same manner as School owned equipment.
 If network access is needed, connection to the filtered, wireless network provided by the school is required.
 Use of any service bypasses the security filter and is considered a violation of the Acceptable Use Policy. - c.
 These devices are the sole responsibility of the student owner.
 The school assumes no responsibility for personal telecommunication devices if they are lost, loaned, damaged or stolen and only limited time or resources will be spent trying to locate stolen or lost items. - d.
 These devices have educational and monetary value.
 Students are prohibited from trading or selling these items to other students on school property, including school buses. - e.
 Each student is responsible for his/her own device: set-up, maintenance, charging, and security.
 Staff members will not store student devices at any time, nor will any staff diagnose, repair, or work on a student's personal telecommunication device. - f.
 Telecommunication devices are only to be used for educational purposes at the direction of a classroom teacher. - g.
 School administrators and staff members have the right to prohibit use of devices at certain times or during designated activities (i.e. campus presentations, theatrical performances, or guest speakers) that occur during the school day. - h.
-An administrator may examine a student's personal telecommunication device and search its contents at any time if a violation of any school policies is suspected and the personal telecommunication device is suspected of having evidence of such violation .
+An administrator may examine a student's personal telecommunication device and search its contents, in accordance with disciplinary guidelines.